-Unlike a 'Mast Group', all conditionals within a 'Ladder Group' are always checked for a match to any variables that match the current event.
-Any matching variable can trigger its conditionals.
+Unlike a 'Mast Group', where all conditionals are always checked for a match to any variables that match the current event, a Ladder group may be created by setting each conditional to 'Send then Evaluate Next'.
+Any matching variable can then trigger its actions.
 This allows for the easy creation of routes with more than 4 output events by including additional identical 'true' conditionals following the first evaluated one.